 Have you ever wanted to make an image with your Cricut that is larger than the size of the 12″ x 12″ mat?
 If you answered yes, then you have come to the right place!
+This type of project is commonly called a Larger than Mat project.
 This winter I made this Donald Duck image that is almost 18″ tall to put on the wall as a holiday decoration.

 Here is how I did it.
 I started by searching in Cricut Design Space and finding a Donald Duck image that I liked.
 Remember, you can follow these steps with any image!